Pongamia trees grow where citrus once flourished, offering renewable energy and plant-based protein

 What about biofuel?

-In December 2023, Terviva signed an agreement with Mitsubishi Corporation to provide biofuel feedstock that can be converted into biodiesel or renewable diesel.
+In December 2023, Terviva signed an agreement with Mitsubishi Corporation to provide biofuel feedstock that can be converted into biodiesel, renewable diesel and sustainable aviation fuel.

 “Our partnership with Mitsubishi is off to a great start,” Sikka said, noting that the company coordinates closely with Mitsubishi on tree plantings and product development and sales.
 “Terviva’s progress has accelerated thanks to Mitsubishi’s expertise and leadership around the globe on all facets of Terviva’s business.”

-Note: This story was first published on Jul.
-6, 2024.
-It was updated on Jul.
-8, 2024 to correct the spelling of Ponova culinary oil, which is made from pongamia trees.